 Many couples prefer to plan even before their surrogate is even pregnant.
 When you have a solid plan in place, it makes things much easier – and there will be much less confusion once your child has arrived.

 Health insurance is a crucial element when becoming new parents.
 Your baby needs to be registered as a beneficiary on your health insurance policy.
 Once born, you may have a significant amount of medical bills and expenses if your baby is not covered on your existing policy.
 Make sure you contact your health insurance provider before the baby is born – some agencies may even provide coverage for the birth of your baby and allow you to add the child to your policy prior to their birth.

 You can always call your health insurance provider to ensure that you understand what your policy covers.
 There are usually different levels of medical insurance plans available, and they do not all provide the same coverage.

 If the plan you are currently on does not provide adequate coverage for all the essential medical needs that your baby might have, consider upgrading to a different plan.
 While this will incur extra monthly fees, the costs involved will be far less compared to having to pay everything out of pocket.

 Take A Closer Look at Your Life Insurance Policy

 Even though a life insurance policy will not help you cover the costs of the baby once he or she arrives, this is still something that you should have in place – for both parents.
-Certain things in life are unexpected, and things can happen at any time.
+There are many things in life, which you do not expect, and things can happen at any time.
 When something happens to you or your partner, you need to ensure that your child will be cared for.
 This is where a life insurance policy can help.

 A life insurance policy will provide a lump sum as a payout in case something were to happen to you.
 The same goes for your partner.
 This ensures that life can continue without suffering from a huge financial loss.